gepheum/skir-java-gen/README.md

     User.partialBuilder()
         .setName("Jack")
         .setPets(jade.pets())
-        // The list is already immutable, so skir does not make a copy .build();
+        // The list is already immutable, so Skir does not make a copy .build();

 assert jack.pets() == jade.pets();